ChrisKaldis/Knapsack/README.md

 The `knapsack.py` accepts the two command line arguments.

-1. `--f`: Path to the input file containing item values and weights (default: data/small.txt).
+1. `-f`: Path to the input file containing item values and weights (default: data/small.txt).
-2. `--c`: Maximum weight capacity of the knapsack.
+2. `-c`: Maximum weight capacity of the knapsack.
 If not provided, it will be calculated as 75% of the total weight.

 ```
-$ python knapsack.py --f data/very_small.txt --c 10
+$ python knapsack.py -f data/very_small.txt -c 10
 ```

 The input file should contain the value and weight of each item, separated by a space, with one item per line.
 See the `very_small.txt` below: